How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Membership Clubs

-Wildlife Protector Premium (I have this pass): This pass includes unlimited admission to both parks, one complimentary 1-Day Pass, free parking, 10% Wild Perks discounts, use of the Donor Club entrance, a San Diego Zoo Wildlife Alliance Journal subscription, special early hours.
-This is the pass that is closest to the old Keeper’s Club pass and doesn’t have blockout dates ($174/adult, $76/child, and $156.60/senior)
+Wildlife Protector Premium: This pass includes unlimited admission to both parks, one complimentary 1-Day Pass, free parking, 10% Wild Perks discounts, use of the Donor Club entrance, a San Diego Zoo Wildlife Alliance Journal subscription, and special early hours.
+This is the pass that is closest to the old Keeper’s Club pass and doesn’t have blockout dates ($174/adult or $156.60/senior)

-Wildlife Guardian: Passholders receive unlimited admission to both parks, two complimentary 1-Day Passes, free parking, 10% Wild Perks discounts, use of the Donor Club entrance, a San Diego Zoo Wildlife Alliance Journal subscription, special early hours, a 50% off Special Experience/Safari Tour, member appreciation day and access to special events. ($244/adult and 18+)
+Wildlife Guardian (I have this pass): Passholders receive unlimited admission to both parks, two complimentary 1-Day Passes, free parking, 10% Wild Perks discounts, use of the Donor Club entrance, a San Diego Zoo Wildlife Alliance Journal subscription, special early hours, a 50% off Special Experience/Safari Tour, member appreciation day, and access to special events. ($259/adult)

 President’s Clubs

-The President’s Clubs are donor clubs are for people who can give more.
+The President’s Clubs are donor clubs for people who can give more.
 You’ll receive everything in the Wildlife Champion membership and much more.

 Helpful Membership Tips